jhale/finite-element-course/doc/source/index.rst

    This webpage is adapted with permission from the `original
    <https://finite-element.github.io>`__ authored by Prof. Colin
-   Cotter and Dr. David Ham at Imperial College London.
+   Cotter and Prof. David Ham at Imperial College London.
 The section on Modern Finite Element practice was authored by Dr. Jack S. Hale at the University of Luxembourg.